kubernetes-sigs/krew/docs/DEVELOPER_GUIDE.md

 Then make this script executable:

-    chmod +x ./kubectl-foo.sh
+    chmod +x ./kubectl-foo

-Since this plugin requires `bash`, it will only work on Unix platforms.
-If you need to support windows, develop a `kubectl-foo.exe` executable.
+(Since this plugin requires `bash`, it will only work on Unix platforms.
+If you need to support windows, develop a `kubectl-foo.exe` executable.)

 Now, if you place this plugin to anywhere in your `$PATH` directories, you should be able to call it like: